promanenko/gigaspaces-sbp-jekyll/spring-data-overview.markdown

 parent: spring-data.html
 ---

+{%warning%}
+This section of the documentation is under construction !
+{%endwarning%}

 {%comment%}

 The Spring Data XAP applies Spring Framework concepts to the development of applications that use XAP In-Memory Data Grid (IMDG) as a data store.
 We support Spring Data high-level abstractions to simplify configuration and development.